uviclibraries/gen-ai-research/6-assignment-feedback.md

 - You: ```Okay, here is my work: [Paste your assignment content here]```
 - You: ```Could you please provide feedback on how well my work addresses all parts of the assignment, the clarity of my arguments, and any areas where I could improve the structure and organization?
 Thank you.```

-## A Mixed Media Assignment Example
+## A Mixed-Media Assignment Example
 ### Let's Get Started
 1. If you haven't already, in your favourite web browser please open either [**Perplexity.ai**](https://www.perplexity.ai/){:target="_blank"} (no account required) -OR- [**Microsoft Copilot**](https://copilot.microsoft.com/){:target="_blank"}.
 3. We need two things in order to request feedback on an assignment you're ready to submit.
 You can use your own completed assignment and assignment instructions from your instructor **-OR-** you can use the following sample completed assignment and assignment instructions: